mongodb/docs/source/includes/nav/list-deployment.rst

 In |cloud|, go to the :guilabel:`Deployment` page for your project.

-a.
+i.
 If it is not already displayed, select the organization that contains your desired project from the |ui-org-menu| in the navigation bar.